Movies: Escape or Compass?

 "You’ll be swell, you’ll be great, gonna have the whole world on a plate!”

-My mother used to belt that out with a conviction only mothers and Broadway stars can muster, usually while vacuuming or washing dishes.
+My mother used to belt that out with a conviction only mothers and brassy Broadway stars can muster, usually while vacuuming or washing dishes.
 Our old record player crackled out Merman, Streisand, Garland; iconic women whose voices could fill your world with optimism.

 And damn if I didn’t buy every word.

-Back then, movies, music, and musicals felt like a religion; they were my first taste of movie magic and the ultimate emotional escape.
+Back then, movies, music, and musicals felt like a religion; they were my first taste of magic and the ultimate emotional escape.

 And when Dorothy stepped out of Kansas and into Technicolor?
 Sigh.
 That was the moment I fell in love with movies.